chopped

 Spanish

-Word chop is considered uncommon in modern English.
+Word chopped is considered uncommon in modern English.

 It appears most frequently in magazine texts and less often in other writings.